Geraldine Viswanathan

-Geraldine Viswanathan (/ˌvɪshwəˈnɑːθən/ VISH-wə-NAH-thən; born 20 June 1995) is an Australian actress.
+Geraldine Viswanathan (/ˌvɪswəˈnɑːθən/ VISS-wə-NAH-thən; born 20 June 1995) is an Australian actress.
 She gained recognition for her roles in the films Blockers (2018), Hala (2018), Bad Education (2019), and Thunderbolts* (2025).
 She had a recurring role in the series Janet King (2017) and starred in the TBS comedy anthology Miracle Workers (2019–2023).

 Early life

-Viswanathan's father, Suresh Viswanathan, is a doctor who works in nuclear medicine and is of Indian Tamil descent.
+Viswanathan's father, Suresh Viswanathan, is a doctor who works in nuclear medicine and is of Tamil descent from India.
 Her mother, Anja Raith, is from Switzerland of Swiss-German descent and was raised by a father who was a filmmaker and ballet dancer.
 Raith attended musical theatre school in London before getting married and settling down in Newcastle.
 She is an artist.

 Viswanathan grew up with a younger sister and a deep love of horses and animals.
 She attended the Hunter School of the Performing Arts, Newcastle, where she was in drama class.

 When she was fifteen, Viswanathan and her family spent some time in Los Angeles, California, where she went through the process of securing a manager with the hopes of obtaining Disney and Nickelodeon roles.

 In 2015, Viswanathan was shortlisted for the Heath Ledger Scholarship.
 While studying International Studies and Journalism, she did stand up and sketch comedy in Sydney.